 Dr. David Pilon

 Dr. David Pilon is a Psychologist from Halifax, Nova Scotia.
-He has practiced as a Psychologist since 1990 and has been affiliated with the QEII Health Sciences Centre’s Eating Disorder Clinic in Halifax since then.
+He has practiced as a Psychologist since 1990 and has been affiliated with the QEII Health Sciences Centre’s Eating Disorder Clinic in Halifax for most of his career.
 Dr. Pilon was instrumental in establishing the Clinic’s group-based treatment program.
 He is a founding board member of the Eating Disorders Association of Canada and has served as its President.
 Dr. Pilon has also served on the World Health Organization’s consultation group for the revision of ICD 10 guidelines for Feeding and Eating Disorders.
-He is an Assistant Professor of Psychiatry at Dalhousie University.
+He is an Assistant Professor of Psychiatry at Dalhousie University and is presently Director of Dalhousie University Counselling and Psychological Services.
 He is particularly interested in enhanced access to evidence based mental health services, education, training and capacity building with respect to mental health service delivery.

 Dr. Robbie Campbell has worked with the treatment, recovery/relapse and research of anorexia, bulimia and binge eating disorders for over 40 years as a Psychiatrist and continues his interest in the treatment and research of complex eating disorders with significant co-morbidities.
 He is Professor Emeritus, Department of Psychiatry, Schulich School of Medicine & Dentistry, Western University.
 Dr. Campbell is the Physician Lead of the Adult Eating Disorders Service, London Health Sciences Centre.
 He has been involved in the development of innovative health care delivery models utilizing technology through major grants from the Federal Government and the European Space Agency.
 In addition, Dr. Campbell brings his vast clinical, research and administrative experience as an advisor to the EDFC Board of Directors and is well poised to lead future endeavours in research to advance therapies for the treatment of eating disorders.